akeneo/pim-community-dev/src/Akeneo/Connectivity/Connection/docs/events_api/ubiquitous_language.md

 * **Events API**

-    Public API that define the API Event requests sent to an external application in reaction to PIM Event.
+    Public API that defines the API Event requests sent to an external application in reaction to PIM Events.

 * **Connection**